 In 2007, the Stavig brothers acquired Myers Container and Container Management Services, the fourth generation of the family-owned business dating back to 1917.
-General Steel Drum of Charlotte, North Carolina was acquired by the Stavigs in February of 2011 and continues to operate independently under its own name and entity.
-In September 2018, the Stavigs added North Coast Container in Ohio, also operating under its own name.
+General Steel Drum of Charlotte, North Carolina was acquired by the Stavigs in February 2011.
+In September 2018, the Stavigs added North Coast Container in Cleveland, Ohio.
+Following their sustained plan for growth, they acquired Chicago Steel Container in Chicago, Illinois in August 2022.
+All companies continue to operate independently under its own name and entity.

 Collectively, the companies are all brands of Stavig Group.